mkasa/neco-ghc/README.md

 [neocomplcache.vim](https://github.com/Shougo/neocomplcache.vim).
 You can enjoy auto-completions without any specific configuration.

-This plugin also should work with [YouCompleteMe](https://github.com/Valloric/YouCompleteMe).
+This plugin also should work with [YouCompleteMe](https://github.com/Valloric/YouCompleteMe), but not tested.
 To enable auto-completions, you have to add the following setting.

 ```vim